BraXi/pragma/README.md

 - Plenty of bug fixes
 - Not.
 Even.
 A. Single.
 Dependency. - everything is buildable out of the box in VS2019 without the need to configure anything
 - Supports multiple bitmap fonts with proper glyph sizes
+- Trigger entities can use inline models for perfect touch detecton

 ## Directory overview: